Minner

 Caught me a bucket of minners.

-other spellings: minnow, bait fish, shiner, creek fish, fish bait, and little fish
+variations: minnow, bait fish, shiner, creek fish, fish bait, little fish

 ★ Even if someone knows the proper spelling "minnow," most folks in Appalachia and the South will still say "minner."
 It’s part of the natural speech rhythm. ★